jijisduty/stock_alert/README.md

 You need to modify the token and chat_id.

-You can set it to run every x minutes with a cron job on your server.
+You can set it to run with a cron job on your server.